Itai-Nelken/itai-lang/README.md

 ## Loops
 There are two loop types: `while` and `for`.<br>
+You can exit a loop with the `break` keyword, and jump to it's start with the `continue` keyword.
 The output of all the following programs will be: `|1|2|3|4|5|`.<br>
 ### The `while` loop
 The while loop keeps running until the condition provided is false.